learn-co-curriculum/welcome-to-learn-verified/README.md

 Make sure to sign up for at least one study group a week.
 They're a great way to see other perspectives, to pick up tough topics, to get your questions answered and to connect with your peers in the program.

+### Project 1:1's

+Most of the time on Learn, you're going to be working through readme's (lessons that only require you to read some text or watch a video) and labs (where you have to write code to get tests to pass).
+However, there are also five Portfolio Projects where you get to build a complete app from scratch.
+If you have questions about how to get started with your portfolio project or get stuck while working on it, instead of using Ask A Question, schedule a session with a Technical coach [here](http://bit.ly/portfolio-project-support).
+Filling out the form will pair you with a coach that specializes in helping students with the project you're working on.

 It's going to be harder, and more rewarding than any other learning experience you've ever had, we promise.
 Let's learn together.